Multigraded Commutative Algebra of Graph Decompositions: Application: Markov bases for hierarchical models

 Now let $G$ be a series-parallel graph with at least four vertices.
 By Lemma~\ref{lem:parallel} it can be built from two graphs $G_{1}$ and $G_{2}$ with strictly smaller numbers of vertices by either a series or a parallel construction.
 We must show that properties $(1)$ and $(2)$ of the Markov basis are preserved under either of these constructions.

 First suppose that $G$ is obtained from $G_{1}$ and $G_{2}$ by a series construction.
 There are three types of generators that arise.
-The generators are given by: \begin{description} \item[Lift 1] lifting generators from $I_{G_1, {\bf 2}}$ while being constant on $G_2$; \item[Lift 2] lifting generators from $I_{G_2, {\bf 2}}$ while being constant on $G_1$; \item[Quad] quadratic moves. \end{description} Lifting preserves degrees, so we obtain only moves of degree two and four.
-All quadratic moves are necessarily slow-varying, thus we must show that the degree four moves can be chosen so that their projections onto the $bt$ edge are constant.
-The crucial idea is that the degree four generators always come from three-cycles, since with at least four vertices we are always only using series or parallel construction.
+The generators are given by: \begin{description} \item[Lift 1] lifting generators from $I_{G_1, {\bf 2}}$ while being constant on $G_2$; \item[Lift 2] lifting generators from $I_{G_2, {\bf 2}}$ while being constant on $G_1$; \item[Quad] quadratic moves. \end{description} Since Lifting preserves degrees we obtain only moves of degree two and four.
+Quadratic moves are slow-varying by Proposition~\ref{prop:slowvaryingcheck}, thus we must show that the degree four moves can be chosen so that their projections on the $bt$ edge are constant.
+The crucial idea is that the degree four generators all come from three-cycles, since we are always only using series or parallel construction.
 The quartic generator for $I_{K_{3}, {\bf 2}}$ is

 Any subsequent appearance of a quartic is a lift of this move in some way and must be obtained by using a single edge or vertex in $K_{3}$ and performing a sequence of lifts.
 The pair $bt$ cannot go from an added vertex to the third vertex of the underlying $K_{3}$, otherwise we would be able to construct graphs that have $K_{4}$ as a minor.
 Thus, $b$ and $t$ belong to the gluing edge, or a subset of the lifted vertices.
 However, by construction of the lift operation, the binomial projects to zero when restricted to such a subset of vertices.